featheredtoast/discourse_docker/launcher_go/README.md

 During this time, nginx can be up which allows standalone builds to display an offline page.

-Use of these variables may also be used for other applications where more flexible bootstrapping is needed for alternative deployments such as in Kubernetes.
+These variables may also be used for other applications where more flexible bootstrapping is desired.

 ##### Standalone
 On rebuild, a standalone site will skip migration if it detects the presence of `MIGRATE_ON_BOOT` in the app config, and will skip configure steps if it detects the presence of `PRECOMPILE_ON_BOOT` in the app config.